-State corporation commission may promulgate regulations interpreting school bus exemption in Motor Carrier Act without holding hearing prior to the issuance of the regulation, so long as it complies with State Rules Act, unless and until the legislature were to place the state corporation commission under the Administrative Procedures Act, 12-8-1 NMSA 1978 et seq.
+State corporation commission may promulgate regulations interpreting school bus exemption in Motor Carrier Act without holding hearing prior to the issuance of the regulation, so long as it complies with this article and 14-3-24 and 14-3-25 NMSA 1978, unless and until the legislature were to place the state corporation commission under the Administrative Procedures Act, 12-8-1 NMSA 1978 et seq.
 1969 Op.
 Att'y Gen. No. 69-100.